hashicorp/consul/website/source/docs/guides/acl.html.md

 ```

 This policy will allow all nodes to be registered and accessed and any service to be read.
-Note this simple policy is not not recommended in production.
+Note, this simple policy is not recommended in production.
 It is best practice to create separate node policies and tokens for each node in the cluster
 with an exact-match node rule.